The Ultimate Guide to Choosing Cameras and Lenses for Podcasting

 - Ideal for: Professional-quality podcasts, interviews, detailed video.

 Mirrorless Cameras Mirrorless cameras combine DSLR image quality with a smaller form factor, providing versatility and ease of use.
+In 2026, mirrorless cameras have become the dominant choice for serious video podcasters.

 - Ideal for: Intermediate to advanced podcasters, content creators seeking high-quality visuals.